 Military Tuition Assistance (TA) is awarded to a student under the assumption that the student will attend school for the entire period for which the assistance is awarded.
 When a student withdraws, the student may no longer be eligible for the full amount of TA funds originally awarded.
 To comply with the new Department of Defense policy, Dunwoody will return unearned TA funds on a prorated basis through at least 60% portion of the period for which the funds were provided.
 TA funds are earned proportionally during an enrollment period, with unearned funds returned based on when a student stops attending.

-Fall and Spring Semesters (18 Weeks)
+Fall and Spring Semesters (16 Weeks)

+•

 Semesters Refund Percentage

 Week 1-2 100%

 Week 3-4 75%

-Week 5-9 50%
+Week 5-8 50%

-Week 10-11 40%
+Week 9-10 (60% of course is completed at 9.6 weeks) 40%

-Week 12-18 0%
+Week 11-16 0%